fadhilhaka/100-Days-of-SwiftUI/Day 16-18/README.md

 ### Segmented Control

 We can change Picker style by calling **.pickerStyle()**.
-THis modifier will change Picker style to segmented control:
+This modifier will change Picker style to segmented control:

 ~~~
 .pickerStyle(SegmentedPickerStyle())